This course is due to be renewed at a Periodic Review event which will be held on September 2020.

 Please note that this course has closed applications for 2020 intake.

 This is an award-winning and world-renowned course taught to the highest level by industry professionals.
 Its graduates have worked on many Oscar-winning films and are in the best companies in the world.
 If you want to be a 3D animator, model creatures in the latest sci-fi film, are interested in the more technical side of CG, or perhaps want to design characters and concept art, then this course is for you.
 It allows you to either specialise in the above or be a generalist.
 We have great resources with cutting-edge software and hardware that is constantly updated, motion capture studios and much more, in an award-winning building.
 Eventually you’ll create a final animation or visualisation and an eye-catching showreel to impress potential employers.
-This course is accredited by Creative Skillset, reflecting the highest standard of teaching and facilities.
+This course is run by experienced animation professionals and reflects the highest standards of teaching.
 Listed as top five best schools for animation in the world by The CG Rookies Awards 2017.